 Get involved

 Early community support can make a real and meaningful difference to refugees.
 There have been many wonderful offers of support for people who have resettled in Australia.
-The needs of people arriving are varied, as are the ways in which you can help.
+People arriving have diverse needs and there are many ways you can help.

 Volunteer